 This has brought forth a unique and incredible opportunity for artists.
 One that was never possible before.

-There is now a much easier, faster, and sustainable way of selling art — with a real and already proven path to turn it into a substantial, long-term business.
+There is now a much easier, faster, and sustainable way of selling art and turning it into a substantial and sustainable business.
 Artists have been doing it for the last 5 years, and those who did are in a completely different position today.

 Their success is coming from running their own art gallery business, online.

-Think about it – if you had the opportunity to open your own physical retail gallery in your nearest town or city, and you had full control over how it looked, how your customers felt, what type of experience they had…wouldn’t you do the same?
+Think about it – if you had the opportunity to open your own retail physical gallery in your nearest town or city, and you had full control over how it looked, how your customers felt, what type of experience they had….wouldn’t you do the same?
 Wouldn’t you do everything you could to provide the best art-buying experience possible?
 Now, let’s talk about why artists are running their own art galleries.
 The upsides.

 First and foremost is the financial opportunity.
 As we mentioned earlier, there are full-time artists selling over $100,000 per year from their own art galleries.
 There are also stay at home moms and dads who sell $5,000-10,000 per year.
 These are not small sums.

 Running your own art gallery online is providing artists with the largest financial opportunity and upside potential when compared to any other alternative sales channel.
 This alone should be enough reason to take it seriously.

 Second, it is easy and low maintenance to run.
 Once you launch the art gallery, aside from updating it with new products, you have nothing left to do but marketing to get people in the door and facilitate orders.
 If you sell prints, can be handled automatically with print-on-demand.